Experienced Personal Injury Lawyers in McAllen, TX

 - Property damage, such as reimbursement for a wrecked motor vehicle

-There are also non-economic damages, which include pain and suffering, mental anguish and “loss of consortium.”
+There are also non-economic damages, which include pain and suffering, mental anguish, and “loss of consortium.”
 The latter term refers to injuries or death of a spouse in the accident.
 In cases of drunken driving or extreme negligence, punitive damages may be awarded.
 These damages are literally meant to “punish” the person or entity found liable.
 They serve as a warning that bad behavior has consequences.

-McAllen Landmarks and Places of Interest
+Landmarks and Places of Interest in McAllen, Texas

 The largest city in Hildago County, McAllen’s best-known landmarks includes the Quinta Mazatlan, an urban sanctuary sharing environmental knowledge, and the McAllen Convention Center.
 Yearly events and celebrations include Border Fest, Citrus Fest, and the Annual Texas Square Dance Jamboree.

 The city is named for John McAllen, and at the time of its formation, in 1905, had the train depot closest to the Hidalgo County seat.
 In 1927, the municipality adopted a home-rule charter.
-By 1954, the McAllen-Hidalgo-Reynosa International Bridge was the second highest port of entry into Mexico.
+By 1954, the McAllen-Hidalgo-Reynosa International Bridge was the second-highest port of entry into Mexico.
 Today, it is still in the top three ports of entry into Mexico from the U.S.

 Local Resources in McAllen